By Kevin Townsend, Senior Consultant, Bamboo Solutions

 Modern site architectures bring a flat view to the SharePoint world as we know it.
 For so long we have planned, designed, and implemented our SharePoint site architectures around the classic Site/Sub-Site methodology.
 You may have heard the term “Hub Site” thrown around recently, and today, if you haven’t already jumped into learning about that, I hope to point you in the right direction.

 I recently attended the SharePoint Saturday Reston event and had the pleasure of listening in on Susan Hanley’s (MVP) session covering Hub Sites.
 She tells a compelling story of why the move to Hub Sites is a new and scalable choice for building your site architectures.
 All the reasons that we used classic site/sub-site architectures in the past have continued to be used because of a few conveniences like inheriting content types, permissions, themes, and navigation(s).
 But as Susan said, “The business changes”.
-Internal organizations are often shifted and move to new departments.
+Internal organizations are often shifted and moved to new departments.
 URL limitations were being hit and URL structures required sites to be migrated to fall in line with their properly placed URL path.
 Some subsites needed to be “open” and some “closed” to target the right audiences and became serious management chores.

 So, what is a SharePoint hub site?
 Microsoft documentation states: